Skip to main content

 If you have a scar that’s bothering you, contact us by phone or online to schedule a consultation with Dr. Polavarapu today.

-When to Consider Retin-A® for More Youthful-Looking Skin
+When to Consider retinoids for More Youthful-Looking Skin

 Recovering from Cosmetic Ear Surgery: What to Expect